 2017 Legislative Update

 On December 15, 2016, the New Mexico Revenue Stabilization and Tax Committee considered legislation to reimpose the regressive food tax on New Mexico families (see coverage from KRQE News 13 and KOAT News 7).
-The food tax is being presented as one piece of a much larger “tax reform” package aimed at raising revenue for the state.
-Yet the legislators pushing the food tax have not answered one important question: how is it that 34 other states are able to balance their budgets without taxing food?
+The food tax was presented as one piece of a much larger “tax reform” package aimed at raising revenue for the state.
+Yet the legislators pushing the food tax never answered one important question: how is it that 34 other states are able to balance their budgets without taxing food?

 In late 2001, with the release of our fourth policy report, Think New Mexico launched a campaign to repeal New Mexico’s food tax.